redhog/InfiniteGlass/PROTOCOLS.md

 # Animator

-Animations are implemented by animator.py and controlled by setting window properties and sending ClientMessages.
+Animations are implemented by glass-animator and controlled by setting window properties and sending ClientMessages.

 To animate the value of the property 'prop' from its current value to